 Research in Chromatin and Biomolecular Structure

 We would like to understand how genes work at a molecular level.
-Specifically, what is it about the binding of regulatory proteins (and other chemical) that switches certain genes on and others off?
-It is here that the secret of development lies (i.e., what makes one cell a red-blood cell and another a neuron?). and of the life-cycle of the cell.
+Specifically, what is it about the binding of regulatory proteins (and other chemicals) that switches certain genes on and others off?
+It is here that the secret of development lies (i.e., what makes one cell a red-blood-cell and another a neuron?). and of the life-cycle of the cell.

 The scanning probe microscopes, capable of imaging in fluid at very high resolution, offer the chance of imaging the components of a regulatory complex (DNA and protein) in natural conditions, and possibly even "in action" (that is, it might be possible to make movies of biological processes at the molecular level.